 Subsequent blog entries will tackle each step (including body of the prayer for Ignatian contemplation and Ignatian meditation).
 Some people might balk at the methodical process.
+One must remember that each step leads to the goal of Ignatian prayer: relationship with God.
 Fr.
 Tim Gallagher, OMV likened these steps as scaffolding to the building.
 Once the habit of prayer is established, the scaffold is still available.
-But the steps become more adjustable.
+But the steps become more adjustable like any other conversation.

 Suggestions for beginners: